-The ARC consists of two parts: (1) the normal cost, which represents the annual cost attributable to service earned in a given year, and (2) the 30-year amortization of the unfunded actuarial liability (UAL).
-The UAL under pay-as-you-go (PAYGo) funding will be larger than under actuarial funding.
-The entire ARC is not a new expense.
+The Annual Required Contribution (ARC) consists of two parts: (1) the normal cost, which represents the annual cost attributable to service earned in a given year, and (2) the 30-year amortization of the unfunded actuarial liability (UAL).
+The rolling amortization method will never pay off the unfunded liability.
+For that reason, we do not believe that the ARC, as defined in GASB Statement No. 45, would constitute an actuarially sound funding policy.
+This report shows both the ARC and projections of the State's actual contributions, using the State's funding policy of pay as you go.
 Under the current funding method of PAYGo, the State pays for the benefits currently provided to existing retirees.
-The difference between the actual contributions made (benefits provided) and the annual required contributions is the increase in expense on the financial statements of the State.

-In Table III-2 below, we show the computed FY 2016-17 annual required contribution (ARC) under the State's funding policy and a 3.75% assumed discount rate.
+In Table III-2 below, we show the computed FY 2017-18 annual required contribution (ARC) under the State's funding policy and a 3.58% assumed discount rate.